 Lieldienas (Easter) is a celebration of the arrival of spring and sun, the spring equinox.
 With the rise of Christianity, Lieldienas was celebrated on the day coinciding with Easter Sunday.
 As this day signified the start of the farming season, many traditions were be observed in order to bring good health, abundant harvest and prosperity.

 Egg rolling is a tradition that my family started 10 or so years ago and, to some extent, I have taken with me to Australia.
 Each participant rolls an egg down a narrow wooden or metal through (we use a rain gutter) leaving the egg where it lands on the ground.
 If the egg does not touch any other eggs on the ground, participant loses the rolled egg (by leaving it on the ground).
 If the rolling egg touches another egg on the ground, participant can then claim both eggs as his by removing them from the ground.
+The best is to have 2-3 eggs per participant, taking turns in rolling.
 Winner is the participant with the most eggs.

 Another popular tradition is building a large swing and swinging as high as possible.
 There are a number of reasons offered, e.g., to bring good health to cattle, to ward off evil spirits or to deter mosquitoes.
 Countless other customs address fertility, health and beauty, cattle rearing and crop farming.